Elias Díaz Preview, Player Props: Rockies vs. Rays

-On Tuesday, Elias Diaz (.176 on-base percentage in past 10 games, 140 points below season-long percentage) and the Colorado Rockies play the Tampa Bay Rays, whose starting pitcher will be Zack Littell.
-First pitch is at 6:40 PM ET.
+Elias Diaz -- with an on-base percentage of .216 in his past 10 games, 101 points lower than his season-long percentage -- will be in action for the Colorado Rockies versus the Tampa Bay Rays, with Aaron Civale on the hill, on August 23 at 6:40 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the White Sox.
+In his last game, he had two hits (going 2-for-4 with an RBI) against the Rays.

 Elias Díaz Game Info & Props vs. the Rays